Amanda Joy Brais

 Stefani Langley-Palmer

 Stefani Langley-Palmer has been interested in theatre and acting since she was 7 years old.
 She has a BA in theatre and a BA in psychology from BYU, which is where she discovered her passion for children’s theatre.
 Stefani also holds an MA from SDSU with an emphasis in children’s theatre.
-She has been teaching, off and on, for SDJT for over 25 years and has taught all over San Diego county for various places such as La Jolla Playhouse and San Diego Unified School District.
-Stefani has 4 kids, all of whom took classes and perfomerd or worked back stage at Junior Theatre.
-When she is not teaching, Stefani can be found leading her Girl Scout troop or stage-managing entertainment at the San Diego Zoo.
+She has been teaching, off and on, for SDJT for over 25 years and has taught all over San Diego County for various places such as La Jolla Playhouse and San Diego Unified School District.
+Stefani has 4 kids, all of whom took classes and performed or worked backstage at Junior Theatre.
+When she is not teaching, Stefani can be found leading her girl scout troop or providing a breather for parents of special needs kids through respite care with the YMCA.

 Tammy Molenaar